 Growth Hormone acts on the brain to conserve energy during weight loss

-These depressing, uncomfortable symptoms may explain why so many people are on a continual cycle of “Yo-yo dieting,” a seemingly endless cycle of losing weight, putting it back on, then dieting to take the weight off again.
+These depressing, uncomfortable symptoms may explain why so many people are on a continual cycle of “Yo-yo dieting,” a seemingly endless cycle of losing weight, putting it back on, then dieting to take it off again.

 This pattern often causes the dieter to seek the limitless array of new “flavor of the month” diet plans, with the same dismal, disheartening results.